 Admissions Rate: 34% (SDSU overall)

-SDSU's College of Professional Studies & Fine Arts (PSFA) is recognized for connecting the college experience with the global community and preparing its students for professional careers.
-On average, PSFA places 600 students in professional internships each year.
+SDSU's College of Professional Studies & Fine Arts (PSFA) is recognized for connecting the college experience with the global community and for preparing its students for professional careers.
+On average, PSFA places over 700 students in professional internships each year.

 San Francisco Art Institute — San Francisco

-Founded in 1871, San Francisco Art Institute is one of the nation’s oldest schools of higher education in contemporary art.
+Founded in 1871, the San Francisco Art Institute (SFAI) is one of the nation's oldest schools of higher education in contemporary art.
 Its core philosophy is fostering creativity and critical thinking in an open, experimental, and interdisciplinary environment.
-Students are encouraged to forge their own pathways of study at SFAI and supplement the Core Curriculum with electives across different mediums and fields.
+Students here are encouraged to forge their own pathways of study and supplement the Core Curriculum with electives across different mediums and fields.

 San Francisco Art Institute

-The School of Media, Culture, and Design focuses on a cross-disciplinary approach to art.
-Classes are paired up to bring multiple perspectives to bear on the same design problem.
-Advanced seminars that incorporate multiple majors allow students to work together on outside projects or competitions.
+The School of Media, Culture, and Design at Woodbury focuses on a cross-disciplinary approach to art.
+Classes are paired in order to bring multiple perspectives to bear on the same design problem.
+Advanced seminars, which incorporate multiple majors, allow students to work together on outside projects or competitions.

 How to Find the Right Art School for You